shwestrick/shwestrick.github.io/_posts/2022-09-27-useful-races.md

 was selected as the parent of vertex 4, but either vertex 1 and 2 could have been selected instead.

 How should we go about selecting parents?
-Below, we'll consider two options: one which is race-free, and one which has race conditions but is significantly faster.
+Below, we'll consider three options: one which is race-free, one which has race conditions but is significantly faster, and one which has race conditions but is able to ensure deterministic output.

 ### Slow approach: collect potential parents and then deduplicate